ludovicdeluna/Csuper/README.md

 If you want to compile yourself, you can use the codeblocks project.
 To compile you have to have gettext installed.

-If you are under Linux and you want to use a portable version do `./add_library.sh` to add temporarily the current folder library file path.
+If you are under Linux you can run the softwares with the scripts `run-csuper` and `run-csuper-gui`.

 The update of the translation is done via the command `./update_translations` and the compilation is done via the command `./compile_translations`

-If you want to install it, do `./install_csuper`.
+If you want to install csuper, do `./install_csuper`.
 To uninstall `./uninstall_csuper`

-Think to comment or decomment PORTABLE in the file main.h depending on the version you want.
+Think to comment or decomment PORTABLE in the file main.h of csuper depending on the version you want.

 The compilation should work under Linux, Mac et Windows.